 Thanking Aid to the Church in Need, Syriac Catholic Archbishop Petros Mouche of Mosul, whose flock make up 60 percent of the displaced community, said: "I would like to express my heartfelt thanks to all those who can assist this work.
 With your help, we will be able to rebuild our houses.
 It is a great mercy to know that we can count on your support.

-A beautiful olive wood Comfort Cross made in Bethlehem, will be sent to all those who assist this cause with a donation of \$20.00 or more and tick the box in the response coupon below.
+A beautiful olive wood Comfort Cross made in Bethlehem, will \$20.00 or more and tick the box in the response coupon below.